HiramNeto/react-usc-langgraph-vertex-agent/README.md

   - Created `integrations/` subpackage for optional integrations (A2A)
   - Renamed `lc_agent.py` to `agent.py` and `logging_config.py` to `logging.py`
 - Optional dependencies: `pip install react-usc[vertex]`, `pip install react-usc[a2a]`
-- Backward compatible: `models.py` re-exports all types for existing code

 **v0.3.0**
 - Refactored to library structure: core library in `src/react_usc/`, examples in `examples/`